Normative duration of studies

 Time counted in the duration of studies

-Extension of the right to study on the basis of the Universities Act
+Extension of the right to study due to legal reasons

-If a student has a certificate of a legal reason for absence (leave due to voluntary military service or conscription or maternity, paternity or parental leave), the student does not have to apply for an extension of the right to study separately.
-However, the student should fill in the form Notification for Extending the Time to Complete a Degree and submit it to their student counsellor with the required enclosures.
-(Please note that a child-care leave does not extend the right to study.)
+If you have a certificate of a legal reason for absence (leave due to voluntary military service or conscription or maternity, paternity or parental leave), you do not have to apply for an extension of the right to study.

 - Legal absences that started before 1 August 2016

 The duration of studies will be extended based on the duration of absence regardless of the number of academic terms with which the period of absence overlaps.
 For each five (5)-month absence, an extension of one academic term is granted.
 If the absence lasts less than five months, an extension of one academic term is granted.
 If the absence lasts five to ten months, an extension of two academic terms is granted; if the absence lasts 10–15 months, an extension of three academic terms is granted, etc.